-Other activities include providing life skills to young women with HIV in Zimbabwe, studying HIV testing among African American men, examining how churches respond to HIV, and learning how women and couples balance their desires for children with their desires to avoid HIV transmission.
+Other activities include providing life skills to young women with HIV in Zimbabwe, studying HIV testing among African American men, examining how churches respond to HIV, exploring how caregiver training can improve brain development for children of parents with HIV, and learning how women and couples balance their desires for children with their desires to avoid HIV transmission.

 PDB is the primary source of NICHD support for research on the demographics of HIV, supporting studies of the social, demographic, economic, or other structural impacts of HIV/STIs in populations.
 The branch also supports research on the implications of patterns of sexual behavior, geographical mobility, testing, and treatment in a population for the spread of HIV and other STIs.

-The need to inform HIV-prevention efforts has been a strong motivator for research on the demographics of sexual behavior.
-Examples of branch topics of interest include studies on the acceptability of microbicides, the role of religious organizations in HIV prevention, the relationship between individuals' and couples' desires to prevent disease transmission while being able to have the number of children they want, and social networks and HIV prevention.
+The need to inform HIV prevention efforts has been a strong motivator for research on the demographics of sexual behavior.
+Examples of branch topics of interest include studies on the acceptability of microbicides, the role of religious organizations in HIV prevention, the relationship between individuals’ and couples’ desires to prevent disease transmission while being able to have the number of children they want, the effect of increased access to testing and antiretroviral therapy on HIV transmission rates, the influence of drugs and alcohol on mortality rates among different populations with HIV, and social networks and HIV prevention.

 MPIDB sponsors research to understand and prevent perinatal transmission of HIV.
 The branch's portfolio includes research on the acquisition of HIV through in utero exposure, intrapartum exposure, and postnatal exposure via breast milk.
 Its prevention research includes the use of antiretroviral drugs or use of HIV passive or active immunization for prevention of perinatal transmission, as well as studies to evaluate optimal ways to implement proven interventions in developing countries.